 December-April is the sunniest and most popular season on Saint Martin.

 Orient Bay is the most popular beach area on Saint Martin, with miles of soft white sand, beach bars and turquoise water.
+Stay in large resorts, beachfront hotels, modern apartments or private villas, almost everything is steps from the sea.

 Best for: beach lovers, couples, relaxed days by the sea